Barclay–Vesey Building: Mechanical features

 The building was split mechanically into two sections: one serving the basements and lowest 16 floors, and another serving the 18th through 32nd floors.
 The 17th floor housed the mechanical equipment.
 This was in contrast to other buildings, where mechanical equipment were usually contained on their roofs or in their basements.
 The floors could handle live structural loads of up to 150 or 275 lb/ft2, depending on the intended uses of each floor section.
 The Barclay–Vesey Building was equipped with electric ducts on every floor, so a wire could be brought to within 2 or 3 ft of any point in the building.
 Two 110-to-220-volt direct current power lines provided power for the building's normal operation, though either line could provide all of the building's power if the other line failed.
 In addition, there were two 13,400-volt, three-phase alternating current lines for the telephone exchanges.
 There were also 35 motor generators with a total capacity of 2000 hp.

-Heating and ventilation systems in the Barclay–Vesey Building were also divided into three sections: the basements to the 10th story, the 11th to 17th stories, and the 18th to 32nd stories.
+Heating and ventilation systems were also divided into three sections: the basements to the 10th story, the 11th to 17th stories, and the 18th to 32nd stories.
 Air distribution to each section was controlled by a panel in the fourth basement, which operated pneumatic valves in the 10th story and 17th mezzanine.
 The heat was provided by four boilers, which were powered by coal bunkers with a capacity of 1500 ST. The heat was then distributed to the upper stories through 3,000 radiators.
 Within the lobby, two recirculating systems were installed, taking hot air from the ceiling and discharging it into the floor.
 The restrooms had their own ventilation shaft, discharging air at the roof.
 There was also an ice-making plant in the basement, which could create 2000 lb of ice every 24 hours.